Skip to content

 Who gets the house?
 This is often one of the most contentious decisions that couples who have agreed to separate must make.
 If they can’t come to an agreement among themselves, either spouse can make an application for sole occupancy.

-If there is evidence that the presence of one of the spouses would cause physical or emotional harm to the other spouse or their children, the court will grant sole occupancy since protecting the wellbeing of minor children is always a priority.
+If there is evidence that the presence of one of the spouses would cause physical or emotional harm to the other spouse or their children, the court will grant sole occupancy since protecting the well-being of minor children is always a priority.
 However, most situations are not this clear-cut.
 The court will then consider other factors—who is doing the bulk of the childcare, whose name is on the title, who is better equipped to find new accommodations.

 Under the BC Family Law Act, the court has the power to require that the spouses sell the family residence if this will:

-• Resolve debts
+- Resolve debts

-• Discourage a reapportionment claim
+- Discourage a reapportionment claim

-• Encourage a separation settlement
+- Encourage a separation settlement

 Spectrum Family Law strives to find strategic solutions that will fulfill your short- and long-term financial needs and protect your legal rights.
 Change is never painless, but we do our best to negotiate effective resolutions that give our clients a chance to move on with their lives.

 Our Vancouver intake staff are standing by to help you.
-Call 778-452-0221 [toll free 1-877-402-1004] or contact us online to schedule an appointment.
+Call 778-452-0221 [toll free 1 (877) 402-1004] or contact us online for general inquiries.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.